schoeberl/librelane/docs/source/glossary.md

     extracted parasitic resistances and capacitances, transistor switching speed, and so on.

-    SPICE itself is not part of any included OpenLane flows, but {term}`SPICE netlist`s are.
+    SPICE itself is not part of any included LibreLane flows, but {term}`SPICE netlist`s are.